TatuLund/vaadin-create23/README.md

 	- Java 11 code used in widgets,
 	- ConfirmDialog server side composition component,
 	- Suite of unit and integration tests for the components and standalone test UI for them
-- Example of how to localize / provide translations for texts used in UI

 Notes